Welcome. Are you an existing student? Login here

 I found this course extremely helpful in explaining how I as a dental nurse can help to assist the dentists and the patient during a rubber dam procedure.
 I am interested in completing further training in placing rubber dam myself, especially with the current circumstances p.

-Hannah Berwick , Introduction to rubber dam for dental nurses-Individual CPD
+Hannah Berwick , Introduction to rubber dam for dental nurses CPD

 My third course with Glenys and I would definitely recommend to anyone great help along the way and flexible tutorial times !
 Can’t wait to start the next one!!